No Datadog MCP available? No problem! Agent-skills × PUP enables AI-powered incident investigation.

 Datadog Skills for AI Agents

-About a week after the initial release of Pup, Datadog agent-skills was released.
+About a week after the initial release of Pup, Datadog agent-skills was made public.

-This is a "skill collection for teaching AI agents the steps to investigate with Datadog."
+This is a "skills guide for teaching AI agents how to conduct research using Datadog."

-What to check and how to check using Pupis defined.
+What and how to investigate using PupThis is defined.

 Specifically, the following skills are defined: